gael-millot/genetic_linkage/README.md

 ## AIM

 - Basic quality control of initial file structures (genotypes, pedigree information, SNP allele frequencies and SNP positions on human reference genome).
-- Quality control analysis and file preparation by the [Alohomora](https://doi.org/10.1093/bioinformatics/bti264) software (removal of uninformative SNPs and SNPs with Mendelian errors).
+- Quality control analysis and file preparation by the [Alohomora](https://doi.org/10.1093/bioinformatics/bti264) and [Merlin](https://csg.sph.umich.edu/abecasis/Merlin/tour/linkage.html) softwares (gender check, filiation check, removal of uninformative SNPs and SNPs with Mendelian errors).
 - Linkage and information analysis by the [Merlin](https://csg.sph.umich.edu/abecasis/Merlin/tour/linkage.html) software.
 See the tutorial and other info [here](https://csg.sph.umich.edu/abecasis/Merlin/tour/linkage.html)

+<br /><br />
+## WARNINGS

+The script does not perform any filtering regarding call rate, standard deviation of the log R ratio (LRR) and B allele frequency (BAF) of the SNP.
+Please, contact me if you need my R script to do that.

 <br /><br />
 ## CONTENT